ivan-hc/ArchImage/README.md

 - AppRun script very minimal and easy to configure;
 - all programs for Arch Linux within AppImage's reach, therefore one of the most extensive software parks in the GNU/Linux panorama.

+### Disadvantages
+- the AppImage can be bloated if you don't set a list of removable items manually

 ------------------------------------------------------------------------

 # Drafts